akaboshi900306/Class-project/README.md

 # Modeling
 This is our Modeling process before resampling.
 Firstly, we split our data into training and test.
 Then we build 3 models which are DT,KNN and LR.
 As for KNN, we first standardized x.
 Then we use Grid Search cross validation to find the best parameters for all 3 models.
 Take DT for example, the best criterion is Gini and the max depth is 20.
 In KNN, the k neighbors is 1 and the weights are uniform.
 The penalty is L1 and balance between the complexity and fit is 1 in LR.
 We then fit out model with the best hyper parameters to test the generalized performances.

+# Evaluation
+ Discuss how the result of the data mining is/should be evaluated.
+Two and three
+Basd on stands out, distract your attention, mainly closer look at the results of decision trees.
+-Accuracy: decision tree
+-Errors: Decision tree just makes a few mistakes here.
+And we are more focused on the mistake in the left lower corner.
+This will make us miss out opportunities to earn loan interest.
+This is the lowest among three models.
+However, we consider the cost of the mistake in the right upper corner to be low.
+Just imagine the cost of sending an email to customers even if they ignore.
+To truly weigh the importance of these two mistakes,  we need real-world cost-benefit information.
+I will mention some benefits we will have in the next slide.
+-ROC: ROC is a good measure for unbalanced data.
+Logistic’s auc is slightly higher than decision tree.
+But the optimal point, which is closest to the northwest corner, is on decision tree.
+Carefully looking at the green curve here for logistic, it has higher true positive rates but at the cost of increasing false positive rate dramatically.
+Again, it relies on cost-benefit matrix.
+So we just stick to the best result we got from decision trees.